RAVINDRA-NEGI/RAVINDRA-NEGI/README.md

 - 👋 Hi, I’m @RAVINDRA-NEGI
 - 👀 I’m interested in how backend works and i do have interest in cryptography and i also like android dev.
-- 🌱 I’m currently learning spring and js
+- 🌱 I’m currently learning spring
 - 💞️ I’m looking to collaborate on  open source spring project
 - 📫my x id is@RazNegi
 - my gmail is ravindrasinghnegi68@gmail.com